 (Adapted from Montgomery College, who adapted from GWU Libraries, with edits)

 The TEACH Act was created to provide additional guidance and more protection for instructors presenting materials in online environments.
 Ultimately what it does is try to better align what is permitted in an online classroom with what is permitted in a physical classroom.

 However, there are still way more restrictions that must be in place for the presentation of online classroom materials.
 For example, dramatic films and music in a physical classroom can be performed without restriction or permission, but in the online classroom, only "reasonable and limited" portions may be used.

 As the Copyright Crash Course discusses, "this disparity, coupled with the considerable number of additional limits and conditions [over 22] imposed by the statute, has lead some educators to conclude that it's more trouble than it's worth to rely on," and instead it is much easier to use Fair Use evaluations and/or Licensed Content when putting copyrighted materials in online courses.

 So what should you do?
 FCC recommends that you follow the Using Copyrighted Material on Blackboard guidelines listed above.
-If you are interested in using materials that may go beyond fair use, but might fall into the conditions set by the TEACH Act, check out the checklist linked below, and contact the Copyright Compliance Officer for guidance.
+If you are interested in using materials that may go beyond fair use, but might fall into the conditions set by the TEACH Act, check out the checklist linked below, and contact the Copyright Resource Officer for guidance.

 Frederick Community College prohibits discrimination against any person on the basis of age, ancestry, citizenship status, color, creed, ethnicity, gender identity and expression, genetic information, marital status, mental or physical disability, national origin, race, religious affiliation, sex, sexual orientation, or veteran status in its activities, admissions, educational programs, and employment.